Wise Children perform ‘Romantics Anonymous’ via pay-per-view live streaming and quadruple ticket sales

 “But we also had to spread the word about Romantics Anonymous online and reach out to our target audience.
 Because we were asking customers to buy into technology they had never used before when attending the theatre, we had to ensure the product we offered was easy to navigate and simple to understand.”

 Wise Children’s decision to introduce theatregoers to modern technology and live streaming paid off.

 In a COVID-19 free world, Romantics Anonymous’ five shows at the iconic Bristol Old Vic would have been able to host a combined maximum of 2,700 people.
-But by reaching out to a global online audience via TicketCo TV, organisers sold more than 11,000 individual streaming passes.
+But by reaching out to a global online audience via TicketCo Media Services, organisers sold more than 11,000 individual streaming passes.